Letractively/uliweb/apps/Documents/files/guestbook.rst

 Enter http://localhost:8000/guestbook in the browser, then you'll find it.
 By default, it'll use sqlite3, so if you are using Python 2.5, you'll not need to install sqlite Python binding module.
 Or you need to install pysqlite2 package yourself.
-For now, Uliweb uses geniusql for underlying database driven module, it already supports many database, such as: mysql, sqlite, postgresql, sqlserver, access, firebird.
-But I just test with sqlite3 and mysql.
-Before you want to use other databases, you should also install their database module first.
+For now, Uliweb uses `SqlAlchemy <http://www.sqlalchemy.org>`_ for underlying database driven module, it already supports many database, such as: mysql, sqlite, postgresql, etc. Before you want to use other databases, you should also install their database module first.

 Ok, let's begin to write code.